richsoni/www-richsoni.com/_songs/freak-out-kid.md

 ---
+title: Freak Out Kid
 composed_at: 2016-04-07
 ---

-www
-f dm am
-i once had a dark revelation
+I once had a dark revelation
-at a fire in the woods by a creek a stranger that i met started shaking he rolled back his eyes and started to speak
+At a fire in the woods by a creek
+A stranger that I met started shaking
+He rolled back his eyes and started to speak

-the joke is on him he was saying he smacked himself in the head the posture he had left was decaying he contorted and twisted on the forest bed
+The joke is on him he was saying
+He smacked himself in the head
+The posture he had left was decaying
+He contorted and twisted on the forest bed

-we smoked cigarettes as we held him we held him down with all of our might he was trying to kick his heels past his sternum we held him for all of the night
+We smoked cigarettes as we held him
+We held him down with all of our might
+He was trying to kick his heels past his sternum
+We held him for most of the night

-it was not until several hours later his conscious returned to his brain we walked him back to his dorm room elevator as it opened.. once more did it wain
+It was not until several hours later
+His conscious returned to his brain
+We walked him back to his dorm room elevator
+As it opened...
+Once more did it wain

-he whispered in the ear of the closest one of us that was standing by him as the doors to the elevator closed up he flicked us a menacing grin
+He whispered in the ear of the closest
+One of us that was standing by him
+As the doors to the elevator closed up
+He flicked us a menacing grin

-i ran into the kid three years later at a party 200 miles away he we talked and acted as if nothing happened now i pray to the lord i never see that kid again
+I ran into the kid three years later
+At a party 200 miles away
+He we talked and acted as if nothing happened
+Now I pray to the Lord I never see that kid again

+## Chords

+> f dm am